vrljicg/Frozen-Memories/content/about.md

 My name is Goran, and I have been passionate about photography for over 6 years.
 Along the way, my interest in videography and digital marketing grew more and more.

-I started this blog to share what I've learned with other people.

 ## My journey